fbiego/openai-random-poem/README.md

 ### today's poem

-Programming, such an intricate thing
-A web of logic, a heavy ring
-A language of lines, a complex code
+Programming, to me, is a way of life
-A way to control, like a heavy load
+A way to create something new from nothing but strife

+From a blank canvas to a masterpiece
+Every line of code a chance to release

+The power to make anything you can think
+A new world of ideas, if you just take a blink

+From a web page to an app
+Programming can make it all snap

+So if you want to build something grand
+Start programming and take a stand

-It's a language of ones and of zeroes
+A language of ones and zeros
-A way of life that no one knows
-It's a way to make things happen
-A way to make things that never end
+A way to make your dreams come true, that's for sure

-Programming is a creative art
+Programming is a skill that is worth its weight in gold
-A way to make things right from the start
-A way to solve problems that can't be done
-A way to make things that are never done

-It's a way to make things run
-A way to make sure things are done
-It's a way to make things happen
-A way to make things that never end
+A way to make your mark, so don't be too bold

+For those who want to be creative and explore
-Programming is a challenge of the mind
+Programming is the key to the digital door
-A way to make things that are hard to find
-A way to solve problems that can't be done
-A way to make things that are never done.